Learner142815/Product-Searching/README.md

 Procedure:It uses urlopen class from urlib.request and loads the page specified in the url , Using BeautifulSoup we will traverse through html page using html parser And we will fetch the results what ever we want using classname

+Note :Before running this program make sure that you have installed these libraries in your machine (BeautifulSoup,Urllib)